What is agile scrum (sprint) process?

-Scrum is a software development process.
-In today’s rapid world stakeholders want immediate return on their investments.
-They don’t want to wait for longer periods to get full featured product.
-As a result, nowadays new software development and testing framework is catching momentum i.e. Scrum approach.
+Scrum is a software development process based on Agile methodology.
+We can say that it is a subset of Agile.
+In today’s rapid world, stakeholders want an immediate return on their investments.
+They don’t want to wait for long periods to get the fully-featured product.

-Scrum is an iterative, incremental framework for projects and products or application development.
-Scrum has become more and more popular software development and testing framework among organizations.
-Many small to large sized IT companies have started to embrace Scrum framework, as this can create excellent quality products in less time than other traditional methodologies.
-This framework can save companies both time and money.
+Scrum is an iterative and incremental framework for projects, products and application development.
+Scrum has become a more and more popular software development and testing framework among organizations.

-Soft Skills for a Scrum Team:
+Soft Skills for the Scrum Team

 When we start our regular (Agile) sprints (Cycles of work), we usually find some of the challenges with our team members.
-These challenges are not part of technical difficulties.
-It usually occurs with team member’s mindset or their soft skills.
-Many successful Scrum projects taught us that the success of scrum depends on how team members support whole heartedly towards the Sprint.
+These challenges are not part of the technical difficulties.
+It usually occurs with the team member’s mindset or their soft skills.

 Team Spirit